joomla/Manual/docs/Joomla/building-extensions/plugins/index.md

 Plugins
 =======
-Plugins are in Plugin Groups andlisten to different Events
+Plugins are in Plugin Groups and listen to different events